-Boasting a production run that spanned 1990-2004, the first generation Honda NSX is one of the longest enduring supercar moniker’s ever made.
+Boasting a production run that spanned 1990-2004, the first generation Honda NSX is one of the longest enduring supercar moniker’s ever made, however if you are looking for something modern, the newer Honda Accord is definitely a practical option to consider when car shopping.
 The NSX was touted as Japan’s answer to Porsche and Ferrari, and, in many respects, it delivered on its lofty goals.
 The NSX permanently redefined the supercar landscape and challenged its Italian and German rivals to create more reliable and liveable cars.
 Japan’s supercar proved that buyers could have a fast, driver centric car that could also be reliable.

 Powered by a mid-mounted 3.0L double overhead camshaft V6 with VTEC valve timing, the NSX Targa produces a slightly underwhelming 188kW/284Nm.
 An underpowered engine paired with a woefully outdated 4-speed automatic meant a lacklustre 0-100km/h time of 7.6sec- significantly slower than the manual coupe that completed the same sprint in a Porsche Carrera baiting 5.6sec.